 It will not work in Internet Explorer/Microsoft Edge.
 Here is a link for downloading the Google Chrome browser if you need it: Google Chrome

 2. If possible, hook your computer up to the Internet directly via an ethernet cable rather than using Wi-Fi.

 While Wi-Fi can work, it is less reliable and sometimes slower.
 If you are going to try to use Wi-Fi, make sure you are close to the router and that no other devices on the network are using a lot of bandwidth.

-3. We strongly recommend using a computer/laptop rather than your phone or tablet.
+3. We recommend using a computer/laptop rather than your phone or tablet.

-While phones and tablets may work, we have experienced problems with using them in many cases.
+While phones and tablets do often work just fine, we have experienced problems with using them in some cases.
 Please understand that you are taking a risk if using your phone or tablet; the call quality may not be sufficient to have a session.

-4. Test your computer’s capability to have an online therapy session beforehand.
+4. Test your device’s capability to have an online therapy session beforehand.

-If any of the test items come up red, you will probably not be able to do an online therapy session on that computer.
+If any of the test items come up red, you will probably not be able to do an online therapy session on that device.
 Items that come up yellow are not typically a problem and you should be fine.
-Here is a link to doxy.me’s which contains advice for troubleshooting common problems: Doxy.me Support.
+Here is a link to doxy.me’s support page which contains advice for troubleshooting common problems: Doxy.me Support.

 This page also includes some additional diagnostic tests if you are having trouble figuring out what is wrong: Additional Diagnostic Tests